Kira Mardikes by Howard Tran

 Follow along and see what's new: Instagram @kiraplantart

-Kira Mardikes is an Olympic Peninsula based artist whose work is deeply influenced by her love of farming and gardening.
-She grew up going to a bilingual Japanese-American school in Portland, OR and was shaped by her family’s love of art and nature.
+Kira Mardikes is an Olympic Peninsula based artist whose work is deeply influenced by her love of botanical life and humans relationship to nature.
+She grew up going to a bilingual Japanese-American school in Portland, OR and was shaped by her family’s love of craft and gardening.
 One grandfather was a Greek American passionate about photography.
-Her other grandfather was an accomplished novelist of Native American fiction who carved bone, wood, and horn in the Coastal Tlingit & Haida style and was part Chickasaw descendant.
+Her other grandfather was an accomplished novelist of Native American fiction and master carver of bone and wood in the Coastal Tlingit & Haida style.
 Her grandmothers on both sides were artists.
-One in Greek Orthodox iconography and the other as a potter.
-Craftsmanship, pen and ink illustration, and botanical motifs are ongoing threads through Kira’s art.
+One in Greek Orthodox iconography and the other as a potter who was a founding member of the Contemporary Craft gallery in Portland, OR

-She received her BFA from the School of the Art Institute of Chicago in 2012 where she focused on telling stories inspired by the contrast of urban and rural life through comics, animation and theater.
-She then sold art on the street in New Orleans and Mexico and helped with local puppet shows.
+In 2012 Kira received her BFA from the School of the Art Institute of Chicago where she focused on telling stories inspired by the contrast of urban and rural life through comics, animation, and print media.
+She then moved to New Orleans and started doing commission murals, poster art and illustrations for independent presses.
+She traveled the country and Mexico sharing her art through murals, postcards and prints.
 Learning about the Gulf Coast’s dead zone, the petrochemical industry, and the reality of pollution along the Mississippi River and through agricultural land in the US is what inspired Kira to begin organic farming on the Olympic Peninsula in Washington while also working as a local illustrator.
 She has published zines on Organic agriculture, comics inspired by mythology, and continues to create artwork inspired by local plants and animals.

 CLIENTS